-Third party parenting options for building a family are provided by the experienced reproductive medicine specialists at CORM.
+Third party parenting options for building a family are provided by the experienced fertility specialists at the Center of Reproductive Medicine (CORM).
 Please call 281.332.0073 for more information on the many infertility treatment programs and third party parenting options available at our four Texas fertility clinics in Houston, Webster, Pearland, and Beaumont.

-CORM: Center of Reproductive Medicine offers an on-site, active Egg Donor Program for patients needing this service.
+The Center of Reproductive Medicine offers an on-site, active Egg Donation Program in Texas for patients needing this service.

 Donor Eggs increase the possibility of successful pregnancies for: